-- Early Years service manager leads the Early Years Team - Locality leads for the North and East locality area and West locality area of the borough. - Lead practitioners Setting improvement advisers support setting improvement through Solihull Setting Improvement Approach (SIA) visits, training, and advice.
-Area SENCos support settings to meet the needs of children with special educational needs and disabilities (SEND) who have higher levels of need.
-A lead practitioner will be allocated to each eligible setting. - Early Years inclusion support practitioners Inclusion support practitioners support adults caring for children with SEND to meet children's needs in homes and as they transition to settings.
+- Setting improvement advisers support setting improvement through Solihull setting improvement approach (SIA) visits, training, and advice. - Area SENCos support settings to meet the needs of children with special educational needs and disabilities (SEND) who have higher levels of need. - A lead practitioner will be allocated to each eligible setting.

+Early Years inclusion support practitioners

+Inclusion support practitioners support adults caring for children with SEND to meet children's needs in homes and as they transition to settings.
 They also give extra setting improvement support through modelling strategies for key staff.
 These children are currently identified through the Early Years Team around the Child (EYTAC) panel.